Guidance Executive meets weekly to consider and sign off guidance and implementation for publication.

 Ben graduated from the University of Keele with a degree in economics and computer science.
 He trained as an accountant on the NHS graduate financial management scheme and is a member of the Chartered Institute of Public Finance and Accountancy (CIPFA).

 Before joining NICE Ben worked for the Audit Commission, where he was involved in a range of work including value for money reviews and financial audit for both health and local government clients.
-Before
+Before this he worked as a Finance Manager within the NHS.

 Centre for Health Technology Evaluation Director